Trauma and Intuitive Eating: A Guide to Healing Your Relationship with Food

 “Failing” a diet is emotionally draining

 All of these are common, and not to mention the actual physical trauma of overly-restricting food can have on a person.
 It takes away vital nutrients from the brain, and sends the system into fight or flight mode because it doesn’t know when it is going to be fed again.
+In this way, dieting can unknowingly reinforce the trauma patterns happening in the body and people can feel triggered without knowing why.
+Learning to regulate your nervous system is a crucial part of healing this relationship.

 The number one way Intuitive Eating supports trauma healing is this: body trust and safety.
 Without the body feeling safe to be in, trauma healing becomes impossible.
 Trauma healing requires the ability of the nervous system to have a safe place to “land”.
 If a person has spent years disembodied and disassociated, then coming back into themselves can be very scary, especially if a broken relationship with food is at play.
+This is why we combine Intuitive Eating counseling with somatic therapy at Embodied Healing KC.

-Intuitive Eating puts the client in control, which can be some people’s first experiences of taking power back in a healthy way.
+Intuitive Eating puts you in control, which can be some people’s first experiences of taking power back in a healthy way.
 It also helps clients more deeply attune to their bodily needs and meet them in a gentle way, which is an important part of the reparenting process for many.
 This new framework for feeding oneself and moving ones body helps to support full body autonomy and creative exploration, allowing for vitality to come into the system.
 Intuitive Eating is a truly beautiful way to help people come back to themselves after years of being disconnected from themselves and feeling shame about it.

 Ground before meals (take time to relax, notice your surroundings, and feel present)